 Lastly, over the last ten years, funding support for interdisciplinary projects (focusing on both natural and social sciences) has increased rather steadily over the decade.
 Likewise, funding support for purely social science work has increased over time, except for 2015 and 2016, when it experienced a decline.
 In comparison, funding support for purely natural science research has gradually increased and then decreased over time.

 Ella Necheles is a sophomore at Harvard College.
 Lizzie Burns is the Program Director for Harvard’s Solar Geoengineering Research Program.
+Amy Chang is the Coordinator for Environmental Research at Harvard’s Solar Geoengineering Research Program.
 David Keith is the Gordon McKay Professor of Applied Physics at the Harvard John A. Paulson School of Engineering and Applied Sciences, and Professor of Public Policy at the Harvard Kennedy School.

 This post was updated on August 11, 2019 to reflect new information learned.